usnistgov/800-63-3/sp800-63-3/definitions.md

 A participant is said to be *authenticated* if, during the session, they prove possession of one or more authenticators in addition to the session keys, and if the other party can verify the identity associated with the authenticator(s).
 If both participants are authenticated, the protected session is said to be *mutually authenticated*.

+#### Presentation Attack
+Presentation to the biometric data capture subsystem with the goal of interfering with the operation of the biometric system.

 #### Presentation Attack Detection (PAD)
-The use of one or more sensors and associated processing to determine that a biometric sample is coming from a live individual.
-Sometimes referred to as *liveness detection*.
+Automated determination of a presentation attack.
+A subset of presentation attack determination methods, referred to as *liveness detection*, involve measurement and analysis of anatomical characteristics or involuntary or voluntary reactions, in order to determine if a biometric sample is being captured from a living subject present at the point of capture.

 #### Pseudonym
 A name other than a legal name.